MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-driver-failed-load.md

 # Code 39 - CM_PROB_DRIVER_FAILED_LOAD

-This function is reserved for system use.

-The driver could not be loaded.
+This Device Manager error message indicates that the driver could not be loaded.

 ## Error Code